MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/go/go-releaser.md

 ---
-logo: go
-description: How to build and release assets for a Go project
+description: And action to build and release assets for a Go project
 ---
-# Go
+# Go Releaser

 {% raw %}

-## Go Releaser

-This tool helps build your application for several platforms.
+This action helps build your Go application for several platforms in your CI

-### Resources
+## Resources

 - [Homepage](https://goreleaser.com/)
 - [Quickstart](https://goreleaser.com/quick-start/)
 - [GitHub Actions](https://goreleaser.com/ci/actions/) section

-### Sample
+## Sample

-There is a GitHub Actions action you can use in your CI.

 - `release.yml` from the docs.
     ```yaml